sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

 The virtues spoken of above should be repeated, in a lesser degree, in a subject's relation to his King.
 The virtues of *Loyalty, Fidelity and Obedience* are those which make a good subject, and the necessity of these for the prosperity of a nation is strongly insisted on.
 Manu says that the King was made by God to protect the world, and was made of particles taken from Indra, Vâyu, Yama, Sûrya, Agni, Varuṇa, Soma and Kubera.
-As Indra, he is to shower benefits on his kingdom; as Vâyu, to know all that goes on; as Yama, to control his subjects; as Sûrya to take taxes; as Agni to be full of brilliant energy; as Varuṇa, to punish the wicked; as Soma, to give joy to his subjects; as Kubera, to support his [people.](# "Manusmṛiti vii.
+As Indra, he is to shower benefits on his kingdom; as Vâyu, to know all that goes on; as Yama, to control his subjects; as Sûrya to take taxes; as Agni to be full of brilliant energy; as Varuṇa, to punish the wicked; as Soma, to give joy to his subjects; as Kubera, to support his people.[^181]Bhîṣhma's discourse on the duties of King and subjects is most instructive; the King is to stand as God to his people, he being their protector and the guardian of all.[^182]

+[^181]: "Manusmṛiti vii.
 3, 4, and ix.
-303-311")Bhîṣhma's discourse on the duties of King and subjects is most instructive; the King is to stand as God to his people, he being their protector and the guardian of [all.](# "Mahâbhârata Shânti parva. lvi-xci")
+303-311"

  The Itihâsa are full of statements as to the blessings enjoyed by a loyal people ruled over by a good King.

+[^182]: "Mahâbhârata Shânti parva. lvi-xci"

  As loyalty is insisted on, so are the corresponding vices of *Disloyalty, Treason* and *Rebellion*